jsolana/argocd-applications/README.md

 time="2025-01-21T12:26:00Z" level=debug msg="Skipping sharding distribution update.
 No relevant changes"
 ```

-Expected to fail but it is ok:
+:warning: Expected to fail but it is ok:

 ```console
 Message:            successfully synced (no more tasks)